 - Individual Seller

-- individual sellers are typically sellers that have a small supply of product that they want to sell and then be done with selling – something like a college student wanting to sell some used textbooks at the end of term, or you’re cleaning out cupboards and found some old gifts you don’t want so you decide to sell them on Amazon, rather than selling them locally.
+- Individual sellers are typically sellers that have a small supply of product that they want to sell and then be done with selling.
+Maybe you’re a college student who wants to sell some used textbooks at the end of term, or you’re cleaning out cupboards and found some old gifts you don’t want so you decide to sell them on Amazon, rather than selling them locally.

 Professional vs Individual Accounts